 - Pain lasts at least three months

-- May include chest pain
+- It may include chest pain

 - Unrefreshed sleep